Community Cat Kindness Fund

 Davis, CA 95617

-2. Donate online via PayPal on the Yolo SPCA website but please specify in the option line that it is intended for the “Community Cat Kindness Fund” before submitting the donation on line in order for your donation to be used to help the community cats.
+2. Donate online via: option A) PayPal on the Yolo SPCA website but please specify in the "Add a note" line, or using option B) Credit card or Debit card please specify in the "Designate donation purpose" line, that your donation is intended for the "Community Cat Kindness Fund" before submitting the donation on-line in order for your donation to be used to help the community cats.

 3. Contact SPCA TNR volunteer Eileen Samitz at (530) 756-5165 if you would like her to pick up your check.